Pulp operates with three main components that get installed potentially on different machines.

 $sudo systemctl enable goferd $sudo systemctl start goferd

 To try out Pulp, the default SSL configuration should work well.
 However, when deploying Pulp in production, you should supply your own SSL certificates.

 In /etc/pulp/server.conf, find the [security] section.
 There is good documentation in-line, but make sure in particular that cacert and cakey point to the certificate and private key that you want Apache to use for HTTPS.
-Also make sure that Apache’s config in /etc/httpd/conf.d/pulp.conf matches these settings.
-If you plan to use Pulp’s consumer features, set ssl_ca_certificate.
+If you update these certificates, make sure you update the SSL certificate, as it will need to be signed by the new CA certificate so that the SSL validation does not fail.
+Also make sure Apache’s config settings for CA and SSL cert in /etc/httpd/conf.d/pulp.conf match these settings.

 If you want to use SSL with Qpid, see the Qpid SSL Configuration Guide.